Ba FA: History

 Ba Football Club was formed in 1935 as a street football club by local Fijians.
 This was due to the efforts support from the Colonial Sugar Refining Company which owned a large Sugar Mill.
 In 1977, Ba Football Club became a professional club and became affiliated with the Fiji Football Association.
 In 1977, Ba participated in the 1977 Fiji National League which was the top tier of Fiji football.
 Ba were the winners of the first ever Fiji National League.
-In 1979, Ba won their second Fiji National League title and have since then won 21 league titles with their latest being in the 2018/19 season.
+In 1979, Ba won their second Fiji National League title and have since then won 22 league titles with their latest being in the 2026 season.

+Ba Football Association logo

+Black is the predominant background color, symbolizing strength.
+It reflects the team’s identity through nicknames such as "Men in Black", "Boys in Black", "All Black", and "Black Magic".
+Gold represents the backdrop of hills—literally referencing Vatukoula in Ba's hinterland—also symbolizing achievement at a "gold" standard.
+It is used in the text showing the year of establishment, signifying years of excellence.
+The eleven stars radiating from the gold beneath the ball represent the players, the energy of the game, and the dynamic nature of football—bursting forth from Ba.

+Blue symbolizes the Ba river, valley, and mountains that form the backdrop of entry into Ba.
+It reflects the richness of the Ba river, central to the area’s history and development.
+White is used in the official name, shown as a reverse highlight against the black background.
+White also appears in the uniform—on trims, shorts, and sock stripes.
+The placement of the text on either side of the Ba river symbolizes district unity.
+While the river divides, it also connects—bringing together land, water, and people on both sides.
+The text stretches out like a bridge—one that cannot be washed away—representing the unwavering support for Ba’s district football team.